-Short Title: In nplementation of Voter ID Const.
-Amendment.
-(Public) Sponsors: Referred to: November 27, 2018 A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE CONSTITUTIONAL AMENDMENT I REQUIRING APHIC IDENTIFICATION TO VOTE. and the second sembly of North Carolina enacts: PLEMENTATION OF THE CONSTITUTIONAL REQU UIREMENT PHOTOGRAPHIC IDENTIFICATION TO VOTE FION 1.1(a) Article 17 of Chapter 163A of the General Statutes is s amandad by adding a new sec • • , amended by • Voter photo identification cards. county board of elections shall, in accordance with this section, issue without oto identification cards upon request to registered voters.
-The rds shall contain a photograph of the registered voter, the name of oter registration number for that registered voter.
-The voter photo card shall be use d for voting purposes only and shall expire 10 years from the date of issuance.
-State Board shall make available to county boards of elections the nt voter photo identification cards.
-County boards of elections shall 1 operate and ipment necessary to print voter photo identification cards. ty boards of elections shall maintain a secure database co egistered voters taken for the purpose of issuing voter photo identif (d) The State of t State Board shall adopt rules to ensure at a minimum, but not li inited to, the (1) A registered voter seeking to obtain a voter photo identification on card shall \/ provide the registered voter's name, the registered voter's date of last four digits of the voter's social security number.
-(2) Voter photo identification cards shall be issued at any time, exce ept during the time period between the end of one-stop voting for a primary of or election as provided in G.S.
-163A-1300 and election day for each primary a and election.
-(3) If the registered voter loses or defaces the voter's photo identification registered voter may obtain a duplicate card without charge from county board of elections upon request in person, or by telephon (4) If a registered voter has a change of name and has updated his registration to reflect the new name, the registered voter may obtain a replacement card from the registered voter's county boar obtain a replacement card from the registered voter's colinty boar a of elections
+- (a) The county board of elections shall, in accordance with this section, issue without charge voter photo identification cards upon request to registered voters.
+The voter photo identification cards shall contain a photograph of the voter and the registration number for that voter.
+The voter photo identification card shall be used for voting purposes only, and shall expire eight years from the date of issuance. - (b) The State Board shall make available to county board of elections the equipment necessary to print voter photo identification cards.
+The county board of elections shall operate and maintain the equipment necessary to print voter photo identification cards. - (c) The State Board shall adopt rules to ensure at a minimum, but not limited to, the following: - (1) A registered voter seeking to obtain a voter photo identification card shall provide the voter's date of birth and the last four digits of the voter's social security number. - (2) Voter photo identification cards shall be issued at any time, except during the time period between the end of the voter registration deadline for a primary or election as provided in G.S.
+163A-865 and election day for each primary and election. - (3) If the registered voter loses or defaces the voter's photo identification card, the voter may obtain a duplicate card without charge from his or her county board of registration upon request in person, or by telephone, or mail."